mysterymath/lcc6502/README.md

   * TODO: Determined if the planned shrink-wrapped enums should be in the alpha.

-* All planned linker script features.
+* All planned linker script features except ROM support.

 * All current implementation-defined behavior and extensions.